openedx/aspects-dbt/README.rst

 ************

 1. ``pip install -r requirements.txt`` will install dbt and other required packages.
-2. ``dbt deps`` will install the dbt packages defined in `oars/packages.yml <oars/packages.yml>`_ (this step needs to be run when initializing your project or when changing the package list).
+2. ``dbt deps`` will install the dbt packages defined in `aspects/packages.yml <aspects/packages.yml>`_ (this step needs to be run when initializing your project or when changing the package list).

 Running dbt
 ***********

-``dbt run`` will compile and create the models defined in the oars dbt project.
+``dbt run`` will compile and create the models defined in the "aspects" dbt project.
 By default, dbt will look in the ``xapi`` schema to find source tables.
 The ``XAPI_SCHEMA`` environment variable can be used to specify a different schema.

 More Help
 =========